cosmos/sdk-tutorials/hands-on-exercise/1-ignite-cli/5-create-handling.md

 </CodeGroup>

-Send your transaction as you did in the [previous section](./4-create-message.md#interact-via-the-cli):
+Send your transaction as you did in the [previous section under "Interact via the CLI"](./4-create-message.md):

 <CodeGroup>